 The following table shows the Classified Balance Sheet example format for a garment firm.

-As shown above, the Classified Balance Sheet example, there are proper classifications that help the reader identify not only the assets or liabilities but also their type.
-It not only improves readability but also leaves little for interpretation, emphasizing transparency and the clarity of the management strategy.
+As shown above, in the Classified Balance Sheet example, there are proper classifications that help the reader identify the assets or liabilities and their type.
+It improves readability and leaves little for interpretation, emphasizing transparency and the clarity of the management strategy.

 The format of the classified balance sheet ‘s asset side can be divided into three main categories.